Tashneet-30/Python-Essentials-and-Tutorial/README.md

           print(newlist)

 ## WRITING TO A TEXT FILE:
-1.Create a File
+1. Create a File
-2.Have something written in the file
+2. Have something written in the file

        file = open('File.txt','w')